readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ## Important

-The plugin is currently in **alpha** stage.
+- The plugin is currently in **beta** stage.
 We recommend not to use it in the production until the stable version is released.
+- AvatarCreator requires the App Id property to be set.
+Make sure that you set the AppId of your application in the Ready Player Me > Settings > App Id.
+You can find the AppId of your application in the Studio.

 ## Features
 - Avatar creation through image.